Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Linear Cauchy-Riemann type operators

 that satisfies the Leibnitz rule

-for all $f \in C^\infty(\Sigma,\CC)$ and $v \in \Gamma(E)$. \end{defn} One can think of this definition as analogous to the simplest modern definition of a connection on a vector bundle; in fact it turns out that every complex Cauchy-Riemann type operator is the complex linear part of some connection (see Exercises~\ref{EX:nabla} and~\ref{EX:nablaConverse} below).
+for all $f \in C^\infty(\Sigma,\CC)$ and $v \in \Gamma(E)$. \end{defn} One can think of this definition as analogous to the simplest modern definition of a connection on a vector bundle; in fact it turns out that every complex Cauchy-Riemann type operator is the complex-linear part of some connection (see Proposition~\ref{prop:connection} below).
 The following is then the Cauchy-Riemann version of the existence of the Christoffel symbols.